nbryans/notipy/README.md

 server:smtp.gmail.com
 port:587
 ```
-Optionally, you can fill it out manually.
+Optionally, you can create this file manually.

 ### Sending Emails with Notipy:
 ```